Threat Advisory: BlackRock Mobile Malware

 How do mobile endpoint managers defend against it?

 BlackRock is designed to capture login credentials or credit card information from 337 targeted apps your employees may have on their mobile endpoints.
-If zIPS (or one of our partner’s mobile threat defense apps) is active on your employees’ devices, our core machine learning-based engine, z9, will detect BlackRock or other installed malware.
+If MTD (or one of our partner’s mobile threat defense apps) is active on your employees’ devices, our core machine learning-based engine, z9, will detect BlackRock or other installed malware.
 When detected, your mobile security administrator will have the option to remediate the threat and create compliance policies to remediate future instances.
 It is essential to identify and remediate this threat to keep your employees safe and protect company assets.
 Further complications could arise if employees reuse credentials and passwords to login to company systems.

 Install Zimperium to detect BlackRock and other mobile malware